rnakato/DROMPAplus/README.md

  See http://drompaplus.readthedocs.io/ for detail.

 # 4. Reference
+For DROMPAplus:
-1. Nakato R., Sakata T. Methods for ChIP-seq analysis: A practical workflow and advanced applications, submitted.
+* Nakato R., Sakata T. Methods for ChIP-seq analysis: A practical workflow and advanced applications, submitted.

+For DROMPA
+* Nakato R, Shirahige K., Statistical Analysis and Quality Assessment of ChIP-seq Data with DROMPA, Methods in Molecular Biology, 2018.